News & Articles

 The Flat Earth Economic Society is simply ignorant of the way a civil society operates.

 Ask the wealthiest taxpayers to help defray some of the budget woes or to close a loophole that shields companies from paying taxes on foreign profits?
 Are you kidding, the Flat Earthers ask?
-Even though overall profits for this state’s largest businesses are at an all time high the Flat Earthers claim that Minnesota’s tax climate has been a burden for too long.
+Even though overall profits for this nation’s largest businesses are at an all time high the Flat Earthers claim that the tax climate has been a burden for too long.
 Let loose the reins of regulation and taxation!
 Growth, innovation and jobs will emerge as we cast aside the burdensome care of the poor and the environment.
 Everyone must live within their means except those who can afford it!